ejeschke/ginga/doc/manual/internals.rst

 You could also subclass AstroImage or BaseImage and implement your own I/O handling.

-.. note:: since `naxispath` is a keyword argument to the load_file()
+.. note:: Both `naxispath` and `numhdu` are valid keyword arguments to
+          the load_file() method.

+          You probably want to treat `numhdu` as a kind of index into your file, similarly to the meaning within a FITS file (although you are free also to ignore it!).

+          If the user passes a valid numhdu (whatever that means to your load_file method) you simply return that value that they passed as the middle element of the return tuple.
+If they passed None (default), then you return the index you used to access the data area that you loaded.

-          method, you probably want to treat it as any kind of path that you would need to take to navigate through your kind of file.
+          You probably want to treat `naxispath` as any kind of path that you would need to take to navigate through your kind of data area selected by numhdu (above).
+This is usually used to describe the path through a data cube of N-dimensionality to reach a 2D slice.
-          For example, if there are multiple image slices in the file, the naxispath would be some kind of list of indexes that would help to navigate down to the particular slice in your load_file method.

           If the user passes a valid naxispath (whatever that means to your load_file method) you simply return that value that they